Jaynivaan/my-html-css-projects-wisdom-saras-2025/README.md

  this file was created for an assignmet where styling is linked to the file Basic_CSS_2.css file .

  --
+ updated the sheet with elaborate styling for completing the assignmet on <ol tag, ultag, entity name .

  7f#
  Basic_CSS_2.css
-  this the file created part of assignment to style the file 7e#
+  this the file created part of assignment to style the file 7e# - updated the sheet with elaborate styling for completing the assignmet on <ol tag, ultag, entity name and the textshadow property. in html Basic_html_5.html file
   ---
   7g#
   html_table.html